 We will respond to the COVID-19 virus with the health and wellbeing of our team and our service users as our first priority at all times.
 We will continue to update this page regularly as the situation progresses.

 We have had discussions with senior colleagues at NHS England Transforming Care teams, who see our service as essential.
 Where we can no longer visit service users in person, we will continue to provide a full service via alternative channels.
-We are following the NHS recommendations for providing services remotely which can be found here: https://www.england.nhs.uk/coronavirus/community-social-care-ambulance/
+We are following the NHS recommendations for providing services remotely.
+Current Covid-19 guidance from the UK Government can be found here : https://www.gov.uk/guidance/covid-19-coronavirus-restrictions-what-you-can-and-cannot-do

 Our team have the necessary equipment to continue to provide a full service remotely, including:

-We update our covid-19 risk assessment regularly in line with government guidance to reflect the current covid-19 situation.
-The majority of our team have had at least the first covid-19 vaccination and some of the team are now being offered the second jab.
+We update our Covid-19 risk assessment regularly in line with government guidance to reflect the current Covid-19 situation.
+Our team have had two Covid-19 vaccines and many have already have the third booster vaccine.

 ☑ Carrying out consultations, data reviews and analysis